mdsol/mauth-client-dotnet/README.md

 ##### What Cryptographic provider is used for the encryption/decryption?

-In the latest version of 4.0.0, we are using the available dotnet security [System.Security.Cryptography] which works for both **.NET Framework 4.6.1** and **.NET Standard 2.0** in case of V2 protocol.
-However, for the continue support of V1 protcol, we are still maintaining the BouncyCastle library as mentioned below.
+In the latest version of 4.0.0, we are using the available dotnet security [System.Security.Cryptography](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography?view=dotnet-plat-ext-3.1) which works for both **.NET Framework 4.6.1** and **.NET Standard 2.0** when using the V2 protocol.
+However, to also support the V1 protcol, we are still maintaining the BouncyCastle library as mentioned below.

 On the .NET Framework side (WebAPI, Owin, Core) we are using the latest version (as of date 1.81) of the [BouncyCastle](https://github.com/bcgit/bc-csharp) library; on the .NET Standard side (Core, AspNetCore) we are using